https://ancientforestalliance.org/wp-content/uploads/2026/04/2025-Activity-Report-Financials-scaled.png

 Rosie Betsworth, Port Renfrew’s Chamber of Commerce president, agrees with Wu and the Ancient Forest Alliance that the big trees are something to see.
 It’s also offering a tourism boost to the community that, until recently, considered logging and fishing its lifeblood.

 “The majority (here) can see the value of tourism dollars,” she said.
-“And now that there’s probably a handful of loggers left in this community, it is no longer a logging town.
+“And now that there’s probably a handful of loggers left in this community, it is no longer a logging town.”

 Betsworth said environmentalists like Wu and photographer T.J.
 Watt, who discovered Avatar Grove in 2009 while scouting the area’s few remaining old-growth stands, convinced locals that there is money in saving trees as opposed to cutting them down.
-Grants for college students

 “For a small group of very broke guys, my God, they’ve made so much movement,” she said.